3 Steps for Increasing E-Commerce Customer Lifetime Value

 Yes, it takes a lot of trial and error, but when you finally discover the perfect email marketing formula for your brand, it’ll be smooth sailing.

-Once you’ve found what works, you can’t just quit, and that’s where retention comes into play.
+Once you’ve found what works, you can’t just quit, and that’s where customer retention strategies come into play.

 Someone who’s been on your list for months needs to be just as engaged as the person who just signed up.
 If you put all your focus and energy into acquisition, you’ll experience a high amount of churn.